Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 All these things need to be considered and if either the policy or the provider falls short of your requirements, you should shop around for a more suitable option.

 Tips for comparing travel insurance policies if you are already overseas

 There are a number of tips you should be aware of to help ensure you end up with the best already overseas travel insurance policy to suit your needs.

-- What’s the deductible?
+- The deductible.
 Some insurers will apply an increased deductibles for already overseas policies.

-- What is the waiting period?
+- Waiting period.
 Most insurers will apply a waiting period of about seven days before cover will commence.

-- Need to return to the US?
-Check the fine print of each policy to determine whether you need to have departed from and be returning to the US in order to be covered.
+- Departing and returning.
+Check each policy to determine whether you need to depart from and return to the US in order to be covered.

-- How do the policy features and benefits stack up?
+- Policy features and benefits.
 Like with any policy, it’s important to know what you’ll be covered for under and the maximum amount that will be paid in the event of a claim.

-- Need cover for the family?
+- Coverage for the entire family.
 Most insurance companies offer Family coverage so that you can cover your spouse and children under one policy.
-Coverage for dependents under the age of 21 is generally included in the package.

-- Does the price match the quality of cover?
-It might be tempting to pick the lowest premium, but it’s no good to be stuck with a dud policy that doesn’t give the level of protection you need.
-Low cost cover will generally mean a higher deductible charges and less benefits.
+- The price and what it covers.
+It might be tempting to pick the lowest premium, but low cost coverage will generally mean a higher deductible charges and fewer benefits.